QubitProducts/shopify-qubit-asset/README.md

 #Installation

+##Opentag container

+Update the Opentag container at the bottom of `uv.liquid` and `uv-transaction.liquid` with your own unique id.

 ##Sitewide

 To install the bulk of the Universal Variable code, copy the `uv.liquid` file from this repository to the `Snippets/` directory, found at "Themes > Template Editor > Snippets".